rikkipitt/jquery-kernr/README.md

 ```

 ##How does it work?
 The plugin looks at the data-kernr attribute which is an object.
-It takes each pair of case-sensitive character matches and applies the spacing assigned to it.
+It takes each pair of case-sensitive character matches and applies the spacing assigned to it between the characters.

 Spacings can be any positive or negative valid CSS length unit such as px, em, rem, etc.